Kay Warren owns and practices at Carolina Neuromuscular Therapy in North Carolina.

 Plantar fasciitis is characterized by pain on the plantar surface (bottom) of the foot.
 It is usually worse first thing in the morning on getting out of bed, and after prolonged periods of sitting.

 Despite the suffix -itis, it is not a true inflammation, but it is a degeneration of the fascia on the plantar surface of the foot.

-Causes of plantar fasciitis include inadequate arch support, high body mass index, and prolonged periods of standing or weight bearing.
+Causes of plantar fasciitis include prior ankle sprains, inadequate arch support, high body mass index, and prolonged periods of standing or weight bearing.